jaruizsys/ComparingClassifiers/README.md

 3. DecisionTreeClassifier
 4. SVN

-Previouly to start evalauating the above classifiers, this is necessary to find the baseline to define an acceptable lower point of the accuracy.
+Previouly to start evaluating the above classifiers, it is necessary to find the baseline to define an acceptable lower point of the accuracy.
 For this purpose, we'll be using DummyClassifier.

 Once the DummyClassifier is evaluated, we found the following as result: